JOGT Walking Guidelines

 Q: Are the midges bad?

-A: The good news is there is a near-constant wind on the coast that keeps the midges away almost all the time.
+A: Midges are small insects that can make your walking and camping in Scotland an unpleasant experience.
+The good news is there is a wind on the coast that keeps the midges away almost all the time.
 (Midges can only fly 2-3 miles per hour so are literally blown away by a stiff breeze.)
 The bad news is, if you find a sheltered spot to camp, there will be midges.

 Q: Are cows dangerous?